RaghebSORADE/RaghebSORADE/README.md

 - 🏢 I'm a  junior Tester
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a It student, I'm constantly learning and exploring new technologies to improve my skills.

 -